Skip to content

 Export Operations

-The Export Operations wizard exports groups of operations to separate GCode files, based on attributes such as Sequence, Operation, or Tool Number.
+The Export Operations wizard exports groups of operations into separate GCode files, based on attributes such as Sequence, Operation, or Tool Number.

 The Export Operations window